Menditect/documentation/additional/01-howtos/04-design-tests/frontend-test-find-locator.md

 This document describes how to find a Locator when designing a Frontend Test.

+Make sure to first [prepare the Mendix model for the Frontend Test](../configure-mta/prepare-frontend-test), and [host a Playwright Browser](../../installation/install-playwright-browser).

 ## Locators for Platform supported Mendix Widgets

 To see an up-to-date list of Mendix Platform supported Widgets: https://marketplace.mendix.com/link/supporttype/Platform

+Locating Mendix Widgets is made as simple as possible by Menditect.
+The first step is to determine the **name of the widget**, for example `actionButton1`, on the Page.

+For **Mendix developers**, the easiest way is to open the Page in Studio Pro and find the name by opening the Properties: https://docs.mendix.com/refguide/common-widget-properties/#name

+For **Testers** who do not use Studio Pro, it is recommended to use one of the [Browser Extensions](../../../Tools/frontend-browser-extension) created by Menditect to extract the Widget name from the `mx-name-widgetName` CSS class.

 :::warning todo
 :::